c08oprkiua/RSDK-Modding-Wiki/docs/RSDK/GeneralFormats.md

 ## GFX Files

 GFX format is a graphics format specific to RSDK, and has been in the engine since RSDKv1.
+It's nearly identical to BMP except for different image width/height size limits.

 | Type                     | Bytes Size | Data          | Description                      |
 | ------------------------ | ---------- | ------------- | -------------------------------- |